What we know about the victims of the Texas school shooting in Uvalde so far - NewsBreak

 According to the district's website, Garcia had been teaching for 23 years at the school.
 She also was a co-teacher with Eva Mireles in the same classroom for five years.

+Compounding the family's grief, Garcia's husband, Joe, died on Thursday after suffering a massive heart attack, the family said.

-Her family said she and her husband, Joe, were about to celebrate their 25th wedding anniversary.
+Irma and Joe Garcia were about to celebrate their 25th wedding anniversary, their family said.
 The two had known each other since eighth grade and have four children together.

 Nevaeh Bravo, 10